Mailbag

 โœ”ย Be willing to try something different in the class.
 If you’ve only ever done workbook studies, do a study of a book of the Bible.
 Maybe a Saturday class isn’t convenient for a lot of people but a Sunday class would be.
 “I Shall Not be Moved” is for the theology of the class, not the logistics of it.

 โœ”ย Be willing to try something differentย than the class.
 There’s more than one way to skin a cat, and there’s more than one way to do discipleship.
-Bible studies are awesome, but how about taking a semester off and doing some one on one Titus 2 mentoring instead?ย Or some unstructured “let’s just sit and chat” fellowships or ladies’ night outs?
+Bible studies are awesome, but how about taking a semester off and doing some one on one Titus 2 discipleship instead?ย Or some unstructured “let’s just sit and chat” fellowships or ladies’ night outs?
 Or a prayer group?
 Or some outreach projects?
 If your ladies are already getting good preaching in the worship service and good teaching in Sunday School, it’s OK to try a discipleship method other than a Bible study class.

 โœ”ย Are you doing enough publicity well in advance of the class?
 You should start a minimum of 3-4 weeks before the class begins, and you should blitz with a variety of media: verbal announcements in multiple worship services, announce it in the church bulletin, newsletter, web site, and social media pages, have Sunday School classes announce it, send out a church-wide e-mail, put up fliers around the church, and encourage the ladies who are already attending the classes to personally, individually invite other women.